Can I pay by credit card?

 Can I view my bids?

-Clicking "View My Lots" will display the lots you have bid on.
+In the new HTML5 version clicking "View My Lots" will display the lots you have bid on.

 If you favourite a lot by selecting the box in the bottom right hand corner of the lot